Tuesday, 28 October 2025

 He told reporters on Air Force One on Sunday evening, referring to the attack that killed 34 and injured at least 117 people: "I think it was terrible and I was told they made a mistake, but I think it's a horrible thing.
 I think the whole war is a horrible thing”.

 It was of course that latest Russian bombing of a Ukranian city, replete with obliterated children and disemboweled old ladies, which Trump avers was just a mistake, an honest mistake, could have happened to anyone.
 Then he adds 'I think the whole war is a horrible thing'.
 Not a crime, or even an injustice.
 Just a horrible thing, so many people died, a shame that it happened.
 Why?
 He certainly does not want to assign blame to his overlord, Vladmir Putin.
-Indeed he wants to see Putin successful; but he knows that this is not the view of anyone outside of Russia.
+Indeed he wants to see Putin successful; but he knows that this is not the view of anyone outside of Russia (well Hungary, Slovakia, North Korea).
 Also he has designs on Ukranean minerals however flighty, as well as being loathe to cross Putin in general (perhaps for reasons connected with Golden Showers).
 So he feints: He stresses how 'horrible' the bombing was (his voice rising) gambling that that momentary show of feeling with the mainstream will be enough, that the conversation will move on to other topics.

 Thursday, 19 September 2024